yannikkellerde/AI-Snip/README.md

 3. `python aisnip.py` from the root of this repo

 ### Linux installation
 There is no uniform system tray in Linux.
-So in Linux you will only be able to do one clip each time you run this program.
+So in Linux you will only be able to do one snip each time you run this program.

 There are no binaries provided for Linux.

 * Tested with python 3.11, but other versions should work.
 * For pyqt6 you will need libxcb-cursor0.
 So on Ubuntu, run `sudo apt install libxcb-cursor0`.
 * `pip install pyqt6 pyperclip`.
-* `python aisnip.py` when you are ready to go clipping.
+* `python aisnip.py` when you are ready to go snipping.

 ### Adding your API key
 You will need an *OpenAI* or *AzureOpenAI* API key to run AI-Snip